Rafael Barbosa (footballer, born 1996)

-Rafael Avelino Pereira Pinto Barbosa (born 29 March 1996) is a Portuguese professional footballer who plays as an attacking midfielder for Primeira Liga club AVS.
+Rafael Avelino Pereira Pinto Barbosa (born 29 March 1996) is a Portuguese professional footballer who plays as an attacking midfielder for Liga Portugal 2 club Leixões.

 Club career

 Sporting CP

 Born in Amarante, Porto District, Barbosa joined Sporting CP's youth academy at the age of 12.
 On 12 September 2015, he made his professional debut with the reserve team, playing 50 minutes in a 4–0 away win against Clube Oriental de Lisboa in the Segunda Liga.
 He scored his first goal in the competition a month later, helping the visitors defeat C.D.
 Santa Clara 3–2.

 After half a season on loan at fellow second-tier club C.F.
 União, Barbosa returned to Sporting B and netted eight times in 2017–18 from 34 appearances, in a final relegation to the third division.
 In the ensuing summer, he was loaned to Portimonense S.C. of the Primeira Liga.

 Barbosa played his first match in the Portuguese top flight on 13 August 2018, coming on as a 73rd-minute substitute for Felipe Macedo in a 0–2 home loss to Boavista FC.
 On 30 September, during a game in the newly created under-23 league against S.L.
 Benfica, he was assaulted by the chairman of Portimonense's PLSC Rodiney Sampaio, initially pressing charges for the incident but sorting the situation out shortly after.